inmanta/inmanta-core/docs/troubleshooting.rst

   definite value.
 Read Section :ref:`Check which attributes are undefined<check_for_undefined_attributes>` to find out which attributes are undefined.
 * **skipped:** When a resource is in the ``skipped`` state, it can mean two different things.
-Either the resource cannot be deployed because one of its dependencies ended up the failed state or the handler itself raised a SkipResource exception to indicate that the resource in not yet ready to be deployed.
+Either the resource cannot be deployed because one of its dependencies ended up in the failed state or the handler itself raised a SkipResource exception to indicate that the resource in not yet ready to be deployed.
 The latter case can occur when a VM is still booting for example.
   :ref:`Check the log of the resource<read_resource_log>` to get more information about actual root cause.
 * **skipped_for_undefined:** The ``skipped_for_undefined`` state indicates that the resource cannot be deployed because one of